Ceall8650/JS_Underground_1F/README.md

-# The F2E Underground - 1F_Multiplication-Chart
+# JS Underground - 1F_Multiplication-Chart
 ## Available Scripts

 In the project directory, you can run: